• Skip to primary navigation

 Recipe For Homemade Pasta

-Making your own pasta is a fun project that's super rewarding, and the payoff is a delicious dinner.
-This pasta dough can be used to make any type of noodle you like.
+Making your own pasta is a fun project that’s super rewarding, and the payoff is a delicious dinner.
+This pasta dough can make any noodle you like.

 What You'll Need for This Fresh Pasta Recipe